-After diving into the pros and cons of each of the options described above, it’s important we quickly clear up some confusion.
+After diving into the pros and cons of each option described above, we must quickly clear up some confusion.

-Hemp seed oil and CBD oil are not the same thing
+Hemp seed oils and CBD oil are NOT the same thing

-You can purchase hemp products like hemp oil legally from supermarkets in Australia, or from local and overseas websites.
-The cost shouldn’t be that much greater than a high quality olive oil.
+Wondering where to buy hemp seed oil?
+You can legally purchase hemp food products in Australian supermarkets, petrol stations and health food shops.
+The cost shouldn’t be that much greater than high-quality olive oil.

 Many Australian businesses are selling CBD oil, but labelling it as ‘hemp oil’ to avoid legal repercussions.
 So hemp oil could be CBD in disguise.
 Or, more likely, hemp seed oil with a huge price hike.

 What to look for in a CBD Product

 Most of the CBD products on the market are extracted from the hemp variety of cannabis.
 Meaning they only contain tiny amounts of THC.
 This is largely due to the fact that hemp-derived CBD is legal to sell in the US, and arguably less frowned upon in Australia.

 If you’re working with a cannabinoid doctor, the CBD product may be derived from the marijuana variant of the plant.
 You will definitely have more transparency over the exact ratios.